msecrist-couchbase/smallcb-training-capella/README.md

   on the left-hand-side with a scrollable panel, perhaps with mouseovers with longer explanations?

-when the page is scrolled down, and you click on another example link, there's a disconcerting jump back to top of the page rather than having the page stay mostly stable -- similar to docs behavior? btw, using an iframe might prevent URL bookmarking ability?

 favorites / recommended examples?  starred?

 some examples that only make sense when there's